ImxTreme21/Startpage-OPIUM/README.md

 Uhh, edit the html file, add images and music to their respective folders and edit the javascript.

 If you don't know anything about code don't worry, there are instructions inside the html and js file.

+#### The font is not the same as the preview, why?

+The font used in the preview is [Monocraft](https://github.com/IdreesInc/Monocraft), if you want it to show properly install it, if you prefer another font you can change it in the CSS file.

 #### Who draw Carti and Ken in anime style?